-22.8.1 Number required.
+22.8.1 Number required

-Tents, canopies, air-supported, air-inflated or tensioned membrane structures, temporary membrane structures or usable portion thereof shall have at least one exit and not less than the number of exits required by the Fire Code.
+Temporary tents, canopies, membrane structures (air-supported, air-inflated, or tensioned membrane) or the usable portion thereof shall have at least one exit and not less than the number of exits required by the Fire Code.
 The widths of means of egress required shall be divided approximately equally among the separate means of egress.
 The total width of means of egress in inches shall not be less than the total occupant load served by a means of egress multiplied by 0.2 inches per person.
-(See Table 22.8 of Appendix A)
+(See Table 22.8 of Appendix A.)

-22.8.2 Distribution of exits.
+22.8.2 Distribution of exits

-Exits shall be spaced at approximately equal intervals around the perimeter of the tent, canopy, air-supported, air-inflated or tensioned membrane structure, temporary membrane structure, and shall be located such that all points are 100 feet or less from an exit.
+Exits shall be placed at approximately equal intervals around the perimeter of the temporary tent, canopy or membrane structure (air-supported, air-inflated, or tensioned membrane) and shall be located such that all points are 100 feet or less from an exit.

-22.8.3 Exit openings.
+22.8.3 Exit openings

-Exit openings from tents shall remain open unless covered by a flame-resistant curtain.
+Exit openings from tents shall remain open unless covered by a flame resistant curtain.
 The curtain shall comply with the following requirements:

-- 1. Curtains shall be free sliding on a metal support.
+- Curtains shall be free sliding on a metal support.
 The support shall be a minimum of 80 inches above the floor level at the exit.
 The curtains shall be so arranged that, when open, no part of the curtain obstructs the exit. - 2.
 Curtains shall be of a color, or colors, that contrast with the color of the tent.

-22.8.4 Doors.
+22.8.4 Doors

 Exit doors shall swing in the direction of exit travel.
-To avoid hazardous air and pressure loss, such doors shall be automatic-closing against operating pressures.
+To avoid hazardous air and pressure loss, such doors shall be automatic closing against operating pressures.
 Opening force at the door edge shall not exceed 15 pounds.

-22.8.5 Aisles.
+22.8.5 Aisles